 The Executive Director of Student Affairs is the chief student services officer of the College responsible for Counseling and Counseling services, Disabled Students Programs and Services, Veterans Services, Student Health and Wellness, Student Support Programs and Services, Student Life, Student Leadership, student due process and discipline, as well as Tutoring and Textbooks.

+The Registrar is responsible for Admissions & Records, Financial Aid and Enrollment services.

-The Registrar and Recruitment Director is responsible for student enrollment services including Admissions & Records and Financial Aid, Enrollment, as well as outreach and recruitment of future students.
+The Recruitment & Outreach Specialist is responsible for outreach and recruitment of future students.